 Okra

 Okra is another easy plant to get seed from.
-Just like with the peas and beans, once the plants are up and blooming, we pick the three largest, healthiest plants for seeds.
+Just like with the peas and beans, once the plants are up and blooming, we pick the three largest, healthiest plants for saving seeds.

 We tie a brightly colored piece of string around the bush so it doesn’t get picked.